hmphu/Elasticgento/README.md

 A Magento module to use Elasticsearch as Flat Table Replacement for catalog and search.

-Please consider this a working beta version.Currently supports indexing and searching of simple products.
+Please consider this a working beta version.
+Currently supports indexing and searching of simple products.

 ## Installation